 At this point you can choose a vehicle dedicated to health care without being able to transport patients, injured or ill.
 It may be four-wheeled (medical car/nursing car) or two-wheeled (medical bike/nursing motorbike), and in both cases, they run in the health network for saving times and saving lives in the territory.

-The choose at this point is difficult.
-MRV on cars has a high cost for an half-equipped vehicle, on average > € 30,000.
+The choice at this point is difficult.
+MRV on cars has a high cost for a half-equipped vehicle, on average > € 30,000.
 Besides you need to install expensive electromedical equipment.
 “Necessity” of premises large enough for storage is not forgettable.